Our faculty have general capability in all aspects of orthopaedic surgery with special interests in the following subspecialties:

 The Vanderbilt Department of Orthopaedic Surgery and Rehabilitation offers its Residents comprehensive experience in total joint replacement.
 This includes primary replacement of the hip, knee, shoulder, elbow, and ankle joints using both cemented and uncemented techniques.
 In addition, there is an in-depth experience in revision total joint arthroplasty, emphasizing preoperative planning, the design and use of custom CAD/CAM revision prostheses, and bone allografting techniques.
 FDA-monitored investigations of uncemented prostheses have been undertaken as well as clinical trials of new, conventionally fixed prostheses.
 Basic research includes biomechanical analysis and design of implants for total joint replacements.

-Residents devote a three-month rotation to Basic Science in the orthopaedic research laboratories.
-They have the option of working in the field of computational and experimental biomechanics or cell biology.
-Residents are encouraged to develop projects within existing orthopaedic research programs, including the following: investigations into static and dynamic mechanical behavior of the lumbar spine; the stress-strain behavior of ligaments; bioelectricity in bone and nerves; clinical microcirculation; analyses of the form, structure, and physical properties of bone utilizing stereological computer imaging techniques; and the role of growth factors in oncogenesis, bone growth, and the healing of ligaments and tendons.
+Residents devote a three-month rotation to research in either the clinical or basic science realm.
+Residents have the ability to start projects from scratch, continue projects they began prior to their rotation, or develop ideas for future projects.
+Residents are encouraged to develop projects within numerous fields within orthopaedics or partake in existing orthopaedic research programs, including the following: investigations into static and dynamic mechanical behavior of the lumbar spine; the stress-strain behavior of ligaments; bioelectricity in bone and nerves; clinical microcirculation; analyses of the form, structure, and physical properties of bone utilizing stereological computer imaging techniques; and the role of growth factors in oncogenesis, bone growth, and the healing of ligaments and tendons.